Do you find it difficult to relax?

 Dysautonomia

-Dysautonomia is the name given when there is dysfunction in the Autonomic Nervous System (ANS).
+Dysautonomia refers to dysfunction of the Autonomic Nervous System (ANS).

 When the two branches get out of balance, many systems of the body start to get dysregulated.
 This is why dysautonomia causes variable symptoms in many different parts of the body.